Cathy Classics by Cathy Guisewite for August 22, 2009

 9. Reboot2thumb

-ursen1 about 15 years ago
+ursen1 over 15 years ago

 Y’all wit yer fancy languitch totally confuzzle this ol’ hillbilly.